LLM generation novelty through the lens of semantic similarity: Introduction

-We apply the test to SmolLM~\citep{allal2024SmolLM} and SmolLM2~\citep{allal2025smollm2smolgoesbig}, two LLMs with open pretraining corpora.
-Our analysis reveals surprising patterns missed by previous lexical methods~\citep{mccoy2021languagemodelscopytraining, merrill2024evaluatingngramnoveltylanguage}.
-First, both models draw on pretraining data over much longer sequences than previously reported.
+We demonstrate the utility of our framework through empirical analyses on SmolLM~\citep{allal2024SmolLM} and SmolLM2~\citep{allal2025smollm2smolgoesbig}, two LLMs with open pretraining corpora.
+Our analysis reveals unexpected patterns missed by previous lexical methods~\citep{mccoy2021languagemodelscopytraining, merrill2024evaluatingngramnoveltylanguage}.
+First, both models draw on pretraining data over much longer sequences than previously reported~\citep{merrill2024evaluatingngramnoveltylanguage}.
 Second, novelty varies systematically by task domain.
 Third, embedding-based novelty estimates are stable under style shifts from instruction tuning; after accounting for these shifts, instruction tuning substantially increases novelty.
 These results suggest that instruction tuning shapes not only style but also compositional generation behavior.

-Our contributions are conceptual and practical.
-Conceptually, we invert the goal of TDA from what is attributable to what is definitively \emph{not} attributable.
-Practically, we present a lightweight test for model novelty based on \emph{un}-attributability and conduct a large-scale study on SmolLM and SmolLM2.
-We also release the corresponding indices and corpus chunks of SmolLM and SmolLM2 to support replication and extension.
+Our contributions are as follows: \begin{itemize} \item We present a semantic similarity–based framework for measuring LLM generation novelty at scale, combining retrieval, reranking, and baseline-calibration to enable comparison against full pretraining corpora while reducing sensitivity to stylistic variation. \item We empirically analyze generation novelty in SmolLM and SmolLM2, uncovering long-range reuse patterns, task-dependent variation, and the impact of instruction tuning beyond stylistic effects. \item We also release the corresponding indices and corpus chunks of SmolLM and SmolLM2 to support replication and extension. \end{itemize}